Get

 Final Thoughts

-Feeding your feline grass might seem unusual, but cats love wheatgrass.
+Feeding your feline grass might seem unusual, but cats can eat wheatgrass and many of them even love it!
 Eating it has many recognized benefits; it’s an excellent source of fiber, can help clear out hairballs, promotes GI health, and enriches their diet.
 If your cat can’t be trusted to help themselves, you can still sprinkle some on their regular food for a nutritious boost!

 See Also: